-The women being diagnosed with osteoporosis because of a scan, but without experiencing a fracture often find themselves in a grey area.
+The women being diagnosed with osteoporosis because of a scan without experiencing a fracture often find themselves in a grey area between ill and well.
 They find it hard to understand the meaning of the diagnosis, and many are unnecessarily worried and limit their daily activities.

 By strengthening the intersectoral collaboration about women with osteoporosis by means of a joint technological platform, the women are able to live with the disease and prevent fractures and deterioration.
 This is expected to reduce the number of future fractures – for the benefit of the individual patient, but also of the health services i.e. in the form of fewer admissions.

 The project studied the needs women between the age of 50-65 have as patients in the grey area between ill and well when they are diagnosed with osteoporosis because of a scan, but without having had a fracture.
 At the same time, an app was developed to study if mobile health technology can support the women in participating in decisions regarding their treatment and subsequently take care of their disease without provoking illness unnecessarily.

 The app is to be used as a knowledge bank in connection with scans for osteoporosis, to view scanning answers, and after a potential diagnosis to track physical activity, calculate calcium in their diet, for notes and to find out, at which time the next scan will take place.

 Pernille concluded her PhD with a defence at Odense University Hospital on 31 August 2018.

 The developed app is now in operation at OUH for women between 50-65 years, who were also the target group included in the project.